-Digital Animation (half-year option)

-Discover and experience the process involved in creating digital animations.
+Digital Animation (half-year option) Discover and experience the process involved in creating digital animations.
 Animators working in the industry will talk to you about their experiences, and use online simulators created by Pixar to explore techniques.
 You will learn how to create storyboards, develop character and plot.
 Adobe Animate Software will be used as a platform for the creation of a major animation project.

-Digital Technology and Robotics (half-year option)

-You will explore creative solutions in a number of contexts, using CAD software to design and print 3D objects.
+Digital Technology and Robotics (half-year option) You will explore creative solutions in a number of contexts, using CAD software to design and print 3D objects.
 You will build on computer programming basics to code games and animations.
 The robotics component of this course involves physical construction, along with programming and the completing of challenges.
 The class makes use of our Waihanga space, and the principles of make, build, construct, erect, create, develop and generate.

-Local Cuisine (half-year option)

-You will learn practical and technological practices in cheese making and developing café foods, using foods from a local source.
-We explore the four dimensions of hauora and investigate the body's nutritional requirements, looking at ways to meet these by designing and creating tasty, nutritious, snacks and meals, with an emphasis on baked and dairy goods.
+Taste and Technique (half-year option) Get ready to cook, create, and explore the world of food!
+In this exciting Year 9 Food Technology course, you'll dive into hands-on cooking experiences, mastering a variety of techniques to craft delicious and nutritious meals.
+Experiment with bold flavors using herbs, spices, and unique ingredients while discovering how different processes can elevate your dishes.
+Whether you're a beginner or a budding chef, this course will sharpen your culinary skills and ignite your passion for cooking!
 There are some additional charges for food items.

-International Cuisine (half-year option)

-Immerse yourself in foods from around the world.
+International Cuisine (half-year option) Immerse yourself in foods from around the world.
 Plenty of hands-on cooking experiences are provided, including pasta making, Asian cookery, speciality breads and global trends in the food industry.
 You will use safe food practices to make a variety of dishes.
 You will learn about factors that influence food choices from around the world to help understand the cultural differences and connections to New Zealanders.
 This is a practical course.
 Once you master the routines and food safety requirements, you will start to choose recipes to fit a brief.
 There are some additional charges for food items.